rishulp88/Poketask-Legacy-Refactor/README.md

 2- run npm i on both client and server folders
 3- in server folder run node index.js
 4- in client/src folder run npm start
+Hi rishul, how are you doin?
 This app uses: express, mongoDB/mongoose, and React

+sundayyyyy morninnggg